-1.1.3 Understanding Operation Data
+1.1.3 Understanding Driver Operation Data

-The driver shim applies special handling to Subscriber commands based on an XML element embedded in the command, which appears in the driver shim as <operation-data>.
-The <operation-data> element has two purposes.
-First, it can be used to match commands with the responses they generate, which can be useful for creating associations.
+The driver shim applies special handling to Subscriber commands based on an XML element embedded in the command, which appears in the driver shim as <driver-operation-data>.
+The <driver-operation-data> element has two purposes.
+First, it can be used to match commands with the responses they generate, and can be used to create associations in transformation policies.
 Second, it can be used to override default Subscriber channel connection attributes.

-The <operation-data> element is added to the command from one of the Subscriber channel policies.
-The driver shim removes the <operation-data> element from the command before it is sent to the application, and restores the <operation-data> element to the resulting response.
+The <driver-operation-data> element is added to the command from one of the Subscriber channel policies.
+The driver shim removes the <driver-operation-data> element from the command before it is sent to the application, and restores the <driver-operation-data> element to the resulting response.

-By default, when the <operation-data> element is restored on the response, it is appended as a child element of the root node.
-This can be overridden by providing one or more parent-node-n attributes to the <operation-data> element, where n is a number beginning with 1 that is incremented for each parent specifier you want to provide.
+By default, when the <driver-operation-data> element is restored on the response, it is appended as a child element of the root node.
+This can be overridden by providing one or more parent-node-n attributes to the <driver-operation-data> element, where n is a number beginning with 1 that is incremented for each parent specifier you want to provide.
 The driver shim examines the operation data node, looking for parent-node-n attributes.
 If attributes are found, each is tried in turn and if the named node exists, the node is used as the parent for the operation data on the response.